Main Hall

 How can we improve the cyber resilience of satellite systems to better protect them from cyber attacks?
 How can international collaboration improve this protection of satellite systems?

 A new era is emerging in which data has become a powerful tool, often used for strategic purposes.
-The dominance of data is changing the face of global security and national sovereignty, and its importance in the geopolitical stage is increasing growing.
+The dominance of data is changing the face of global security and national sovereignty, and its importance in the geopolitical stage is increasing.
 The growing rivalry between the West and China is fundamentally driven by technology — and by data itself.
-Once primarily a matter of national interest, data now influences of national security, trade, global supply chains, and technological dominance, and forms the bases of nation state resilience and strategy.
+Once primarily a matter of national interest, data now influences national security, trade, global supply chains, and technological dominance, and forms the bases of nation state resilience and strategy.

 What challenges do states face in gathering and using data to enhance their military, technological superiority, and strategic influence?
 How does data affect national security today, and how will it affect the future?
 What tools does the West have to defend against China’s large-scale data collection, analytics, and AI programs?
 And how can we counter nation-state and state-sponsored efforts to secure a technological advantage through data collection on critical assets and technologies?